Study Politics – A Comprehensive Subject Guide

 Topics for Politics Dissertation

-Below, we present a diverse array of research areas, each offering an opportunity to delve into the complexities of Politics and make a significant contribution to its advancement:
+Below, we present a diverse array of research areas, each offering an opportunity to look into the complexities of Politics and make a significant contribution to its advancement:

-1. Political Theory: This area delves into the philosophical foundations of political systems and the nature of justice, rights, and governance.
+1. Political Theory: This area explores the philosophical foundations of political systems and the nature of justice, rights, and governance.

 2. International Relations: Research in this field examines global politics, international conflict, diplomacy, international organisations, and issues of security and peace.